-If you’re looking to get the most out of your winter training, then you’re already going to be head and shoulders above those cyclists who go into hibernation come autumn, only to return in the spring once the temperature is back in double digits.
+If you’re looking to get the most out of your winter training, then you’re already going to be head and shoulders above those cyclists who go into hibernation come autumn, only to return once the temperature is back in double digits.

-That head start gives you the opportunity to put the building blocks in place for next year, whether building your base on long cafe rides, putting together a winter training plan, or making the most of the turbo trainer.
+That head start gives you the opportunity to put the building blocks in place for next year, whether building your fitness with long base training rides, putting together a winter training plan, or making the most of the benefits of indoor cycling.

 Winter can be a tough time to be a cyclist – and that’s just the challenging conditions on the roads and trails – but that doesn’t mean you should give up.

 Not having the right kit

 First things first, having the right kit is essential to surviving winter on the bike.
 While your bravery is admired if you’re still riding in a pair of bib shorts and a short-sleeve cycling jersey in winter, at best you’re going to get cold, at worst you may pick up an illness or get hypothermia.

-A pair of bib tights should be a wardrobe staple come this time of year to keep the worst of the cold weather off, while your top-half choice will depend on the conditions – from a long-sleeve jersey on milder days through to a waterproof and windproof jacket for when things get really bad.
+A pair of bib tights should be a wardrobe staple come this time of year to keep the worst of the cold weather off your legs, while your top-half choice will depend on the conditions – from a long-sleeve jersey on milder days through to a windproof and waterproof jacket for when things get really bad.

 Wearing too much kit

 Great, you’ve now got all the gear.
 But that doesn’t mean you have to wear it all at once.
-While you want to be warm on a ride, there can be too much of a good thing — starting off snug and cosy can soon turn into a wet, soggy mess once you’ve got a few miles under your belt, and with this comes the dreaded wind chill.
+While you want to be warm on a ride, there can be too much of a good thing — starting off snug and cosy can soon turn into a wet, soggy mess once you’ve got a few miles under your belt or hit a climb, and with this comes the dreaded wind chill.